A Content Delivery Network (CDN) is a distributed set of servers that are designed to get your web-based content into the hands of your users as…

 How do I know about user experience issues before it costs my organization money or reputation?
 Secondly, how can I make alerts for every worst-case scenario, before it happens?

-A machine learning solution to your log alerts ensures that you know about critical events before they happen.
+A log analysis machine learning solution to your log alerts ensures that you know about critical events before they happen.
 No two systems are exactly the same.
 Threshold-based alerts rely on a universality of circumstances and requirements, which doesn’t hold true in practice.
 The best machine learning log alerting solutions will learn the “known” error logs that are ultimately ignored.

 A machine learning solution removes the need to predict the future and allows you to release changes with confidence.